colaudiolab/UACIL/README.md

 # Details of the UACIL dataset :o:

 ## News :loudspeaker:
-March, 2025: We submitted our paper on the UACIL Dataset to the ACM MM2025 Dataset track.
-[Paper](https://pan.baidu.com/s/1X2W4LWSHaOJVFWH78Y77zA?pwd=99e7).
+March, 2025: We submitted our paper on the UACIL Dataset to the npj Acoustics.